lagom/lagom/docs/manual/guide/cluster/PubSub.md

 Use the method `publish` of the [PubSubRef](api/java/com/lightbend/lagom/javadsl/pubsub/PubSubRef.html) representing a given topic to publish a single message, see `registerTemperature` in the above code.

-Use the method `subscriber` of the [PubSubRef](api/java/com/lightbend/lagom/javadsl/pubsub/PubSubRef.html) to acquire a stream `Source` of messages published to a given topic, see `getTemperature` in the above code.
+Use the method `subscriber` of the [PubSubRef](api/java/com/lightbend/lagom/javadsl/pubsub/PubSubRef.html) to acquire a stream `Source` of messages published to a given topic, see `temperatureStream` in the above code.

 It is also possible to publish a stream of messages to a topic as is illustrated by this variant of the `SensorService`: